vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 Primary donors play a number of important roles:

-* The primary donors provide a large proportional share of the charity's budget, and likely pay upfront, giving the recipient charity flexibility and financial liquidity.
+* The primary donors provide a large proportional share of the donee's budget, and likely pay upfront, giving the recipient donee flexibility and financial liquidity.

-* The primary donors provide long-term funding, which helps the recipient charity plan for the longer term.
+* The primary donors provide long-term funding, which helps the donee plan for the longer term.

-* The primary donors play an important role in validating the recipient charity and its budget.
+* The primary donors play an important role in validating the donee and its budget.
 That's because when the primary donor agrees to fund the charity, that is an implicit endorsement that the charity's overall budget is reasonable, even if the primary donor does not fully fill the budget.
 For instance, if an